cycorp/api-suite/core-api-spec/README.md

 There are currently no tests included.

 Of course, you will need an implementation in order to use the Core APIs.
-You may wish to build the sibling `core-client` project.
-See that project's README for details.
+You may wish to build the `core-client` project; see that project's README for details.

 Further Documentation